telerik/fiddler-everywhere-docs/user-guide/live-traffic/inspector-types.md

 ## Body Inspectors

-There are several different **Body Inspectors** suiatable for different types of requests and responses.
-Fiddler Everywhere will try to automatically load the most suiatable type of Body Inspector depending on the content.
+There are several different **Body Inspectors** suitable for different types of requests and responses.
+Fiddler Everywhere will try to automatically load the most suitable type of Body Inspector depending on the content.

 ### Text